carnager/clerk/README.md

 Track ratings should be compatible with all other MPD clients that support them.
 Albumratings are a unique feature to clerk, as far as I know.

 It's also possible to store ratings in file tags.
-Currently this is supported for flac and mp3 files.
+Currently this is supported for flac, ogg and mp3 files.
 For this to work, simply set `tagging=true` in clerk.conf file and set your music_path.

 It’s even possible to tag files not on the same machine (On MPD setups with remote clients).